Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation: Methods

-Regarding training data variations, our evaluation employed models trained on both the outdoor KITTI benchmark and the indoor NYU Depth V2 benchmark~\cite{silberman2012indoor}, while also including models trained on other datasets---covering additional indoor datasets (Bonn~\cite{palazzolo2019refusion} and TUM~\cite{sturm2012benchmark}), an outdoor dataset (DDAD~\cite{guizilini20203d}), and several large-scale mixed-domain datasets.
-Moreover, some models (e.g., MiDaS~\cite{ranftl2021vision} and DINOv2~\cite{oquab2023dinov2}) were first pretrained on a wide variety of heterogeneous datasets, with some subsequently being fine-tuned on domain-specific benchmarks such as KITTI or NYU.
-These mixed-training and fine-tuning strategies are explicitly categorized as ``KITTI + multiple datasets'' or ``NYU + multiple datasets'' in our subsequent analyses.
+Regarding training data variations, we employed models trained on the KITTI and NYU benchmarks, as well as models trained on other datasets, including indoor datasets (Bonn~\cite{palazzolo2019refusion} and TUM~\cite{sturm2012benchmark}), an outdoor dataset (DDAD~\cite{guizilini20203d}), and several large mixed-domain datasets.
+Moreover, some models (e.g., MiDaS~\cite{ranftl2021vision} and DINOv2~\cite{oquab2023dinov2}) were pretrained on heterogeneous datasets and, in some cases, subsequently fine-tuned on domain-specific datasets such as KITTI or NYU.
+We categorize these regimes as ``KITTI + multiple datasets'' and ``NYU + multiple datasets'' in the analysis below.